aragaer/pa2human/README.md

 ## Usage

-To start the service run `pa2human.py --socket path/to/socket`.
-The `--socket` argument is mandatory.
-UNIX socket will be created which can be used to communicate to the service.
+The service can listen to either TCP or UNIX socket.

+`pa2human.py --socket host:port`
+`pa2human.py --socket path/to/socket`

+The service looks for colon (`:`) in the argument.
+It might break if path to UNIX socket contains a colon.

 ### Protocol